smatechnologies/ibm-i-agent-docs/docs/operator-replay/virtual-devices.md

     QAUTOCFG and QAUTOVRT) or because a sufficient number of virtual display devices was created manually in advance.
 This mode relies entirely on the IBM i system to select and allocate virtual devices.
-    It does not use the Agent\'s Telnet Exit program.
+    It does not use the Agent's Telnet Exit program.
 - Mode 2 (\*CTL): Useful when there will be low-volume activity for Operator Replay scripts, a single Device Name and IP Address can be registered using the Operator Replay Configuration menu option.
 This